chalecao/chrome-plugin-ai-prompt/Readme.md

 3. Click "Load unzipped Extension" in the upper left corner.
 4. git clone this project, select the plugin directory in this project folder, and open it

-How to use ##
+## How to use
-Click plug-in to start using, in the left menu
+Click plug-in to start using, in the left menu.

 ![](./static/images/posts/2023-05-13-16-30-50.png)